Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Modelling Framework: Coalitional Analysis for the SCTEP Problem

-Constraints \eqref{ACSCOPF: balance_p} and \eqref{ACSCOPF: balance_q} represent active and reactive power balance equations for each node $n$ of the system, which include active and reactive power flows defined in \eqref{ACSCOPF: p_nm} and \eqref{ACSCOPF: q_nm}.
+Active and reactive power flows are defined in \eqref{ACSCOPF: p_nm} and \eqref{ACSCOPF: q_nm}, where $G_{bm}$ and $B_{bm}$ are the conductance and susceptance of lines, respectively.
+Constraints \eqref{ACSCOPF: balance_p} and \eqref{ACSCOPF: balance_q} represent active and reactive power balance equations for each bus $b \in \mathcal{B}$ of the system.
 In \eqref{ACSCOPF: p_lim}, limits of active and reactive power are defined for each generator $g$.
 Network operation constraints, congestion and voltages, are imposed in \eqref{ACSCOPF: Smax} and \eqref{ACSCOPF: vmax}.
+The initial apparent power flow limits for lines are denoted by $\overline{\mathcal{S}}_{bm}$ corresponding to the line capacity before reinforcement.
 Operation limits of flexibility providers are defined by the set of constraints \eqref{ACSCOPF: p_up}, \eqref{ACSCOPF: q_up}.
 Investments in line reinforcement and flexibility providers are capped with \eqref{ACSCOPF: line investments limit} and \eqref{ACSCOPF: flex investments limit}.
 Finally, \eqref{ACSCOPF: curt limit} defines limits of load curtailment and RES power curtailment.
 Note that curtailments of RES and loads (and the associated penalties) are introduced to prevent infeasibility of the AC SCOPF model at the system operation stage.